Federal Stafford Loan

 The first time a student receives a Stafford loan (subsidized or unsubsidized) while at Bradley University the student borrower (not parent) must complete both Entrance Counseling and sign a Master Promissory Note (MPN).

-New freshman, new transfer students and continuing students who are new borrowers will receive a notification to their Bradley email account when to complete the Entrance Counseling and Master Promissory Note.
+New first-year students, new transfer students and continuing students who are new borrowers will receive a notification to their Bradley email account when to complete the Entrance Counseling and Master Promissory Note.

 After you have been notified by Bradley University to do so, please go to the Studentaid.gov website to complete both the Entrance Counseling and Master Promissory Note.
 In the Manage My Direct Loan menu box “Sign In” using your Federal Student Aid ID (same FSA ID used to sign your FAFSA).
 From this page you can complete both the Entrance Counseling and Master Promissory Note for your Stafford loan.